ilitzroth/Abracadabra-Build-System/README.md

 # Abracadabra-Build-System
-A Revolutionary new build system
+A Revolutionary new build system.

 Tired of building your software with Make, cmake, scons and other systems that require you to have at least a clue about how to create software?

-Writing build Requirements
+Requirements
 ============
 * A functioning soundcared and microphone